api3dao/ois/README.md

 1. `git checkout main && git pull` - ensure you are on a "main" branch with latest changes
 2. `yarn version` - choose "x.y.z" as the version to be released
+3. `git show` - verify the changes of the version commit
-3. `yarn build` - only build the package after the "yarn version" command so the bundled "package.json" uses the updated version
+4. `yarn build` - only build the package after the "yarn version" command so the bundled "package.json" uses the updated version
-4. `yarn publish --access public`
+5. `yarn publish --access public`
-5. `git push --follow-tags` - to push the commits to a "main" branch
+6. `git push --follow-tags` - to push the commits to a "main" branch